VrushankPatel/interview-matters/system-design/event-sourcing-and-cqrs/README.md

 - Event schema evolution.
 - Snapshotting for performance.
 - Edge case: Concurrent commands on same aggregate.

+## Common Interview Questions
+- How does Event Sourcing differ from CRUD?
+- Explain CQRS benefits and drawbacks.
+- How to handle event versioning?
+- Design an order management system with CQRS.

 ## Tools & Libraries
 - **Event Stores:** EventStoreDB, Kafka.